iterative/dvc.org/static/docs/commands-reference/update.md

 `dvc import-url`, the external data source can change.
 Use `dvc update` to bring these imported file, directory, or <abbr>data artifact</abbr> up to date.

-Note that import stages are considered always "locked" - meaning that if you run `dvc repro`, they won't be updated. `dvc update` is the only command that can update them.
+Note that import stages are considered always "locked", meaning that if you run `dvc repro`, they won't be updated. `dvc update` is the only command that can update them.